MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/02-1-Ingest-a-dataset.md

 ### Familiarize yourself with Customer Insights - Data
 In this task, you will explore the pre-configured Demo environment to familiarize yourself with moving around in the Customer Insights – Data application.
 1. Sign in to Customer Insights - Data at https://home.ci.ai.dynamics.com if you are not already signed in.
-2. In the Environment selector in the top right-hand corner, confirm **Marketing Trial** is selected.
+2. In the Environment selector in the top right-hand corner, confirm that **Marketing Trial** is selected.
 3. Explore the left-hand menu options to familiarize yourself with the navigation:
    - **Home:** Home Page
    - **Customers:** View cards for unified Customer Profiles (you won't be able to view this yet - we need to ingest and unify our data first)
    - **Data > Data sources:** Ingest siloed demographic, transactional, or behavioral data.
-Map, match, and merge into a Unified Customer Profile.
+Map, match, and merge data into a unified customer profile.
 View your entities and define activity types and their relationships to your customers.
    - **Data > Enrichment:** Go beyond your unified profile and enrich customer profiles with Microsoft Proprietary Data.
 Unlock data on affinities for hundreds of brands and dozens of interest-categories.
 These affinities are extracted for profiles that might be like your customers.
    - **Insights > Segments, Measures & Predictions:** View segments, configure measures, and use out-of-the-box prediction models (or build your own).
 (You won't be able to view this section yet.)
    - **Settings:** Administer Roles, Permissions, APIs, and Export Destinations for Customer Segments.